aimacode/aima-java/aimax-osm/README.txt

 heap space is provided (VM argument -Xmx500M).

 Getting started: Run one of the applications in the
+<code>aimax.osm.gui.fx.applications</code> or
 <code>aimax.osm.gui.swing.applications</code> package.
 If no map is displayed
 by default, make sure that the main/resource folder is included in the build path of your project, recompile and start again.
 Then, place the mouse inside the map viewer pane.
-Try mouse-left, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, shift-plus, shift-minus, alt-plus, alt-minus, space, ctrl-space, arrow buttons, and also the mouse-wheel for navigation, mark setting, and track definition.
+Try mouse-left, mouse-middle, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, shift-plus, shift-minus, alt-plus, alt-minus, space, ctrl-space, arrow buttons, and also the mouse-wheel for navigation, mark setting, and track definition.
 For routing, at least two markers must be set.